 I know many who have tried dieting, exercising, supplements, yoga, meditation but are unable to lose weight.
-Any weight they do shed comes back to them like the bad debt collector.
+Any weight they do shed comes back to them like a bad debt collector.
 It’s almost like no matter what they eat, they gain weight.
-What’s worse is even when they don’t eat much, not only they still don’t lose any weight but, they actually continue to gain it.
+What’s worse is even when they don’t eat much, not only do they still not lose any weight but, they actually continue to gain it.
 Clearly, it’s not simply about burning more calories than you intake.
 There’s more to weight loss.
 While I’ll elaborate on the physical aspects of fitness, my focus today is on a far more profound aspect — self-esteem.
 You may wonder what self-esteem has got to do with weight-gain.
 The truth is: almost everything.

-Numerous times I’ve observed that people in difficult relationships, especially those where the partner is able to make them feel worthless, they gain weight lot quicker.
+Numerous times I’ve observed that people in difficult relationships, especially in those where the partner is able to make them feel worthless, gain weight a lot quicker.
 In low self-esteem, our physical body is the most gullible and prominent victim.
-Some may respond to lack of self-esteem by going into depression, drugs, social isolation, but for many, they almost start disliking themselves.
+Some may respond to a lack of self-esteem by going into depression, drugs, social isolation, but for many, they almost start disliking themselves.
 They start to believe that something’s wrong with them, that they are undeserving of what they have and even unworthy recipients of love.
 As such feelings deepen, it leads to chronic physical ailments or rapid weight gain.
 While I don’t have any research to support my theory, I’ve repeatedly observed that between men and women, the latter are more prone to gaining weight due to low self-esteem.
 Their bodies respond to changes in their emotional state more quickly, it seems.

 If you find it hard to believe, simply look around.
 Upon closer examination, you’ll observe a pattern emerging.
 Many people who were fit when single start to gain weight soon after entering into an abusive relationship.
-Please note that an abusive relationship is not always the one with physical abuse.
+Please note that an abusive relationship is not always one with physical abuse.
 More often than not, it’s the emotional abuse in a relationship that’s more common and far more damaging.
-When your partner constantly compares you with others, when for most things you do are greeted by criticism, when your freedom of expression or action is not encouraged, when their behavior is erratic, you will gradually and almost surely become an eternal patient of low self-esteem.
-With lack of self-esteem, insecurities arise naturally and anger or reactive negative emotions start to surface.
+When your partner constantly compares you with others, when most things you do are greeted by criticism, when your freedom of expression or action is not encouraged, when their behavior is erratic, you will gradually and almost surely become an eternal patient of low self-esteem.
+With a lack of self-esteem, insecurities arise naturally and anger or reactive negative emotions start to surface.
 There is no way out now because if you express them, they cause stress and if you curb them, they cause havoc on the physical body.
-Either way, they rob your peace of mind.
+Either way, they rob you of your peace of mind.

 It happens all the time in professional relationships too.
 The impact of a sour professional relationship, however, is generally not as grave as a personal one.
 Why?
 Think about it: the emotional investment in a personal relationship is much greater.
 The more invested you are, the greater the impact on your body, mind and soul.
 Beneath low self-esteem is the underlying feeling of I-am-no-good, a subtle sense of shame.
 If you experience it then please know that someone has banked on your vulnerability and infused this feeling in you because it is impossible to feel shame on your own (I’ll write on this in the next few weeks).